 ZSL's Prince Philip Zoological Library & Archives is one of the UK’s largest repositories of animal images.

-There are approximately 6000 original artworks in watercolour, oil and other media.
+Our archives contain approximately 6,000 original artworks in watercolour, oil and other media.
 The majority are watercolours which were produced in the 19th century but the collection dates from the early 17th century to the end of the 20th century.
 ZSL Library also holds about 1000 separate prints and a number of sculptures of the Zoo’s famous animals.

 Equally interesting are the donations from people who worked overseas, especially in India.
 These men had a passion for natural history and made hundreds of paintings of the fauna.
 Names of some of the people whose paintings and collections are represented include: Francis Day, Brian Houghton Hodgson, Henry Jones, J.G.
 Keulemans, Roeland Savery, Joseph Smit and Joseph Wolf.

 There are many prints of birds and mammals, the majority being 19th century hand-coloured lithographs, and those showing the human and animal connection are a reminder of the importance of animals in our lives.